corrupted-bios/uwhere/README.md

 UWhere (URL Where) is a tool that follows URLs given through the pipe (stdin) and outputs the final URL redirected.

+*That project is mine.
+You'll see that I forked it from another repo, that other repo is from another account that I have.
 ## Install

 ```